awsdocs/ec2-image-builder-user-guide/doc_source/image-builder-looping-constructs.md

 ## Step and iteration outputs<a name="image-builder-looping-constructs-step-output"></a>

 Every iteration contains an output\.
-At the end of a loop run, AWSTOE consolidates all successful iteration outputs in `detailedOutput.json`\.
+At the end of a loop run, AWS TOE consolidates all successful iteration outputs in `detailedOutput.json`\.
 The consolidated outputs are a collation of values that belong to the corresponding output keys as defined in the output schema of the action module\.
 The following example shows how the outputs are consolidated:

 **Output of `ExecuteBash` for Iteration 1**